What is the IS:link+Erasmus option?

 - Bureaucratic paths actively shortened and simplified by IS:link

-- Costs of the semester abroad significantly reduced (money, effort and time)
+- Inexpensive and efficient (money, effort and time)

-- Global network of prestigious universities across different contingents
+- Global network of prestigious universities across different continents

 - The cooperation eliminates the tuition fees of the partner universities

-- IS:link as bureaucratic interface between the foreign faculty and the University of Duisburg-Essen
+- IS:link as the connection between the foreign faculty and the University of Duisburg-Essen

 - If IS:link does not cooperate with the respective Erasmus universities, the process runs via the International Office